-Value adjustment linear: Numeric value of the temperature sensor; defined in this example are the lowest and highest temperature measured.
-In this tutorial example these are a minimum -10.0 °C and maximum +100 °C.
+Value adjustment linear: Numeric value of the temperature sensor.
+In this example, it defines the lowest and the highest temperature that is measured.
+In this example tutorial, this is a minimum of -10.0 °C and a maximum of +100 °C.